ZCZDinn/CP1295-Project/README.md

 ## Getting Started

 1. Clone this repository
-2. Open index.html in your browser
+2. Open index.html in your browser (with LiveServer due to modules)
 3. Start creating notes!

 ## Development Timeline